Alleviate Tooth Pain

-Cavities are a serious and progressive dental condition caused by destruction of tooth enamel, the hard outer layer that protects the tooth.
-Untreated tooth decay can result in pain, systemic infection, loss of the tooth, and bone complications.
-If left untreated the infection can spread leading to a need for performing root canal and/or tooth extraction.
+Cavities are a serious and progressive dental condition caused by the destruction of tooth enamel, the hard outer layer that protects the tooth.
+Untreated tooth decay can result in pain, systemic infection, tooth loss, and bone complications.
+If left untreated, the infection can spread, leading to a need for performing a root canal and/or tooth extraction.
 Having cavities repaired doesn’t have to mean a smile full of silver.
-Dr. Boppana at Perfect 32 Family Dentistry recommends tooth colored fillings (white Filling) for her Garland, TX patients.
+Dr. Boppana at Perfect 32 Family Dentistry recommends tooth-colored fillings (white Filling) for her Garland, TX, patients.

 Different Types Of Tooth Decay

 Also called occlusal cavities, these are frequently diagnosed in children and adults who have not been protected with dental sealant.
 It occurs in irregular contours on the chewing surfaces of molars.